tdimbs/skf-labs-java/.write-ups/kbid-XXX-DOS-Regex.md

 Something is happening !!!
 ```

-Let's increase the lenght of the payload even more.
-From 28 characters, we send 35.
-The response arrives in 3291ms.
+Let's increase the lenght of the payload even more.The response arrives in 3057ms.
 As we can see the TTR (Time To Respond) is increases exponentially.

 ![](../../.gitbook/assets/java/dos-regex/6.png)